Exawind/nalu-wind/docs/source/user/build_manually.rst

 Linux and OSX
 -------------

 The instructions for Linux and OSX are mostly the same, except on each OS you may be able to use a package manager to install some dependencies for you.
 Using Homebrew on OSX is one option listed below.
 Compilers and MPI are expected to be already installed.
 If they are not, please follow the OpenMPI build instructions.
 Currently we are recommending OpenMPI v1.10.7 or MPICH 3.3 and GCC v7.3.0.
-Start by creating a ``$nalu_build_dir`` to work in.
+Start by creating a ``${NALU_ROOT_DIR}`` to work in.

 Homebrew
 ~~~~~~~~

 If using OSX, you can install many dependencies using Homebrew.
-Install `Homebrew <https://github.com/Homebrew/homebrew/wiki/Installation>`__ on your local machine and reference the list below for some packages Homebrew can install for you.
+Install `Homebrew <https://github.com/Homebrew/brew>`__ on your local machine and reference the list below for some packages Homebrew can install for you.
 This allows you to skip the steps describing the build process for each of these applications.
 You will need to find the location of the applications in which Homebrew has installed them, to use when building Trilinos and Nalu-Wind.

 ::